-In 2023, we will be outsourcing the management of our temporary agency labour to a Neutral Vendor, which means we'll be able to monitor the end to end agency process on a digital platform.
-This will enable us to have greater visibility of our contingency workforce, enabling us to carry out regular audits and ensure our temporary agency suppliers comply with all legal requirements.
+In 2024, we will be outsourcing the management of our temporary agency labour to a Neutral Vendor, which means we'll be able to monitor the end to end agency process on a digital platform.
+This will enable us to have greater visibility of our contingency workforce, where a third party will carry out regular audits and make sure our temporary agency suppliers comply with all legal requirements.